74% of CCAC students selected CCAC as their college of first choice1.

 |Associate of Arts, Associate of Science & Associate of Applied Science; certificates & diplomas|

-More than 155 programs in six program categories:
+More than 152 programs (as of fall 2014) in six program categories:

 |The college also offers an Honors Program & cooperative programs in partnership with other institutions.|